 A switch was found in the “TOuSJE” keyboard, with characteristics very similar to JKS-91.
 In particular, it has a vertical contact module with a horizontally-protruding rubber dome.
-This keyboard, PCB model JMC-100B, was made by Datacomp, a useless company who utterly refuse to respond to questions, including about their own switches.
-Most switches in this series were SMK J-M0404 series, with no apparent reason for a few being of another brand.
+The external design of this contact module bears a significant resemblance to that of Omron B3G-S. This keyboard, PCB model JMC-100B, was made by Datacomp.
+Most switches in this keyboard were SMK J-M0404 series, with no apparent reason for a few being of another brand.

 A very similar keyboard, PCB model JMC-82 and Datacomp model DFK-505, was found with solely these switches; this keyboard was sold by Phoinix.
-Here, you can see that the contact system is something like Futaba MD series.
+Here, you can see that the contact system is something like Futaba MD series, but with a rubber dome to transfer the force from the plunger instead of a metal spring.
+Overall, the design seems to be a hybrid of Futaba, Omron and Alps switches.

 These switches are not identified at all, and are not branded, but they seem to also be Jelco.